Social Networking – The Future of Business Software

 We already have customers building on an enterprise social networking software platform and customizing it for their employees and departments by adding components such as stock tickers, sales performance dashboards, and RSS news feeds to equip them with more than the basic collaboration functionality.

-Given that platforms such as Communifire are geared towards customization and flexibility, is it too hard to imagine that in the near future, a sales person in an enterprise organization logs into his/her internal collaboration network and has access to the company CRM data?
+Given that platforms such as Axero are geared towards customization and flexibility, is it too hard to imagine that in the near future, a sales person in an enterprise organization logs into his/her internal collaboration network and has access to the company CRM data?

-What is certain, is that we are still at the early phases of social software for the business — and the future is bound to see this technology find its way to the core of businesses computing.
+What is certain, is that we are still at the early phases of social platforms for the business — and the future is bound to see this technology find its way to the core of businesses computing.

 It’s already happening.